STEP-dev/Dogee/Readme.md

 ```

 ### Fault tolerance: Checkpoint
-Dogee provides fault tolerance by checkpoints via files.
-Dogee will peroidically write the whole DSM data and user-specified local memory data to local files.
-Dogee provides a special barrier DCheckpointBarrier.
-Every time a node enters DCheckpointBarrier, Dogee will do a checkpoint on disk.
+STEP provides fault tolerance by checkpoints via files.
+STEP will peroidically write the whole DSM data and user-specified local memory data to local files.
+STEP provides a special barrier DCheckpointBarrier.
+Every time a node enters DCheckpointBarrier, STEP will do a checkpoint on disk.

-#### Core of Dogee Fault tolerance: Checkpoint class
+#### Core of STEP Fault tolerance: Checkpoint class
-To use Dogee's checkpoint, you should first write two checkpoint class, one for slave nodes, one for master node.
+To use STEP's checkpoint, you should first write two checkpoint class, one for slave nodes, one for master node.
 A checkpoint class specifies the local variables that a master/slave node wants to save, the bahavior of creating a checkpoint and the behavior of restoring from a checkpoint.
-Note that all data in DSM (including global shared variables) will be automatically dumped into the checkpoint file when Dogee is doing a checkpoint.
+Note that all data in DSM (including global shared variables) will be automatically dumped into the checkpoint file when STEP is doing a checkpoint.

 We now illustrate Checkpoint class by an example.
 Suoopose on slave nodes, we have a global variable (stored in local memory) called "slave_count" that we want to store in/restore from the checkpoints.
 Similarly we have a global variable (stored in local memory) called "master_count".
 We first create a checkpoint class for slave nodes.